CalTeach Courses & Minor

 Are there scholarships available to pay for the CBEST and CSET?

-CalTeach is not aware of any scholarships or financial resources available specifically for the CBEST and CSET registration fees.
-However, you can reduce costs by planning ahead and registering before the deadline to avoid a late fee.
+As of Spring 2018, CalTeach is offering a limited number of Subject Matter Competency Scholarships specifically to offset the cost of the CSET.
+You can also reduce costs by planning ahead and registering before the deadline to avoid a late fee.
 The CBEST can also be taken as a paper-based exam on specific test dates which is less expensive than taking the computer-based test with an additional $61 computer service fee.
 Students who receive the CalTeach Noyce and Koshland scholarships can also use this funding for any purpose, including to pay for test registration fees.

 Where can I find testing preparation resources?